 Once you’ve matched, a comment on the third or fourth photo a person has is most likely to receive a response as it shows you’ve invested time into analysing their profile – not just the bikini pictures.

-Brighton SEO was great experience and seeing how many SEOs were actually there was mind blowing.
+Brighton SEO was a great experience and seeing how many SEOs were there was mind-blowing.
 Nothing like a bit of competition, right?
-But we all went for the same reason; to learn new things in and around search.
+But we all went for the same reason: to learn new things in and around search.

 Local businesses use platforms such as Google My Business to get their company found by local searchers.

-A huge point that I took away from this talk was that, ‘a physical address is a strategic asset in online search’, meaning physical addresses help Local Search maintain its ability to achieve future outcomes.
+A huge point I took away from this talk was: “a physical address is a strategic asset in online search.”
+This means physical addresses help local search maintain its ability to achieve future outcomes.